kla587/Internet-System-Dev/README.md

 <h2>README: Welcome to our project!</h2>

 <h3>SYSTEM DESCRIPTION</h3>
-  <p>Our system will use the foundations from DoSOCS to scan not only for license information but for dependencies within open source files.
-The system will store the scanned licensing information in the SPDX database.
-It will check the database before scanning to              determine if the files have already been scanned by using SHA256 caching.</p>
+  <p>Our system will use the foundations from DoSOCS to accept pom files and scan for license information.
+Our plug inthen sends the jar files found in the pom file to Maven Central to find all dependencies within open source files.
+The plugin will store the scanned licensing information into a temp folder.
+It will check the SPDX database before scanning to determine if the files have already been scanned by using SHA256 caching.
+The dependancies returned fromMaven Centarl are stored in a seperate database relfecting their relationships</p>

 <h3>SYSTEM ENVIRONMENT</h3>
  <p> Ubuntu 14.04       http://www.ubuntu.com/download/desktop </p>